sabomichal/akka-java-springfactory/README.md

 		<!--property name="dispatcher" value=""/>
 	</bean>
 ```
-For further examples see the tests.
+For further examples see the unit tests.